Education

 journals

-- Founding Editor-in-Chief for
+- Editor-in-Chief for

-Multimedia, July 2006 – December 2008.
+July 2006 December 2008.

 - Associate Editor for

-- Associate Editor for IEEE Transactions on
+IEEE Transactions on Cloud

 - Associate Editor for